-The Savoy Theatre, which opened on 10 October 1881, was built by Richard D''Oyly Carte (1844 - 1901) on the site of the old Savoy Palace in London as a showcase for the works of Gilbert and Sullivan, which became known as the Savoy Operas as a result.
+The Savoy Theatre, is a London West End theatre on the Strand in the City of Westminster.
+It has a seating capacity of 1,158.
+The theatre, opened on 10 October 1881, was built by Richard D'Oyly Carte (1844 - 1901) on the site of the old Savoy Palace in London as a showcase for the works of Gilbert and Sullivan, which became known as the Savoy Operas as a result.
 Later, the Savoy Hotel was built next to it.

-Designed by C I Phipps and decorated by Collinson & Locke, the most beautifully fitted theatre in Europe opened its doors on 10th October 1881 with a transfer from the Opera Comique of Gilbert and Sullivan''s opera Patience.
-Built at the instigation of Impresario Richard D''Oyly Carte, who wanted his own theatre in order to stage the works of Gilbert and Sullivan, the Savoy Theatre became famous as the first public building in the world to be lit by Incandescent electric lights and in one way or another it has been blazing ever since.
+Designed by C. I. Phipps and decorated by Collinson & Locke, The Savoy Theatre, regarded as the most beautifully fitted theatre in Europe opened its doors on 10th October 1881 with a transfer from the Opera Comique of Gilbert and Sullivan's opera Patience.
+Built at the instigation of Impresario Richard D'Oyly Carte, who wanted his own theatre in order to stage the works of Gilbert and Sullivan, the Savoy became famous as the first public building in the world to be lit by Incandescent electric lights and in one way or another it has been blazing ever since.

-Interest in the re-opening of the Savoy Theatre was unprecedented, with worldwide media coverage, which continued throughout The Times World Chess Championship, won by Garry Kasparov.
-Theatrical production returned with Noël Coward''s Relative Values, first seen at the Savoy in 1951.
-This was followed by Tom Stoppard''s Travesties, with Anthony Sher, and in 1994 the musical She Loves Me with Ruthie Henshall and John Gordon Sinclair.
-Then came Terry Johnson''s Dead Funny; Alan Ayckbourn''s Communicating Doors, with Angela Thorne; J B Priestley''s When We Are Married, with Dawn French, Alison Steadman and Leo McKern; and Ben Travers'' Plunder, with Griff Rhys Jones and Kevin McNally.
+Interest in the re-opening of The Savoy Theatre was unprecedented, with worldwide media coverage, which continued throughout The Times World Chess Championship, won by Garry Kasparov.
+Theatrical production returned with Noël Coward's Relative Values.
+This was followed by Tom Stoppard's Travesties, with Anthony Sher, and in 1994 the musical She Loves Me with Ruthie Henshall and John Gordon Sinclair.
+Then came Terry Johnson's Dead Funny; Alan Ayckbourn's Communicating Doors, with Angela Thorne; J B Priestley's When We Are Married, with Dawn French, Alison Steadman and Leo McKern; and Ben Travers' Plunder, with Griff Rhys Jones and Kevin McNally.

-In 1997 The Savoy Group entrusted the management of the Savoy Theatre to a group led by Sir Stephen Waley-Cohen.
-Since 1997 the productions have included Simon Callow in The Importance of Being Oscar; Pet Shop Boys in concert, Ian Richardson in The Magistrate; Edward Fox in A Letter of Resignation; the Royal Shakespeare Company''s production of Richard III, with Robert Lindsay and Noël Coward''s Hay Fever, with Geraldine McEwan.
-The year 2000 saw the triumphant return of the D''Oyly Carte Company with a traditional production of HMS Pinafore; Donald Sutherland''s return to the stage in Enigmatic Variations and a second D''Oyly Carte Season of The Pirates of Penzance and Antarctica by David Young.
+In 1997 The Savoy Group entrusted the management of the theater to a group led by Sir Stephen Waley-Cohen.
+Since 1997 the productions have included Simon Callow in The Importance of Being Oscar; Pet Shop Boys in concert, Ian Richardson in The Magistrate; Edward Fox in A Letter of Resignation; the Royal Shakespeare Company's production of Richard III, with Robert Lindsay and Noël Coward's Hay Fever, with Geraldine McEwan.
+The year 2000 saw the triumphant return of the D'Oyly Carte Company with a traditional production of HMS Pinafore; Donald Sutherland's return to the stage in Enigmatic Variations and a second D'Oyly Carte Season of The Pirates of Penzance and Antarctica by David Young.